Courses Available Online, Virtually and Classroom

 Use the mock exams to your advantage.
 You will already know the structure, style of questions and flow of the assignments.
 Before beginning the assessment stage, set a plan you know you can stick to.
 Having a prepared schedule gives you the structure to stay on top of your studies, giving you an advantage in the assessment stage.

+Need some assistance for the rest of the NEBOSH Diploma assessments?
 Take a look at our blog to discover how to pass the NEBOSH Diploma ND2/ID2 and ND3/ID3 assessments.
+For more information on how the NEBOSH Diploma is assessed as a whole, you can visit our exam hub via the button below.

 Related Blogs